 - Architect lunch and learns per month

 Naturally, you have to apply a framework around this.
-Are you trying to build or just maintain a channel?
+Are you trying to build, or just maintaining, a channel?
 Are you focused on residential, commercial, or both?
 Are your territories geographically concentrated, or do they span states?
 Pick what’s appropriate for you.

-Since almost all building products’ actual sales are based on orders placed to customer service or through EDI, sales reps have very limited visibility of actual sales performance.
-They must wait until month-end when a batch report gets dumped from the ERP.
+Since almost all building products actual sales are based on orders placed to customer service or through EDI, sales reps have very limited visibility to actual sales performance.
+They have to wait till month-end when a batch report gets dumped from the ERP.
 So real-time (ish) sales data within the CRM is very often the #1 use case we see for a CRM in this business:

 - Orders, Invoices, and Shipments by customer